 As mentioned above, securitization has also hurt banks by giving rise to numerous small lenders that basically sell every loan they originate.
 Such companies can be efficient at smaller scale because they do not have to attract and retain deposits or engage in more sophisticated asset and liability management techniques.
 All they have to do is originate loans and sell them to investors, using the proceeds to make new loans.
 Finance companies especially have eaten into banks' market share in commercial lending, and a slew of specialized mortgage lenders made major inroads into the home mortgage market.
-What is good for the goose, as they say, is good for the gander.http://www.bartleby.com/59/3/whatsgoodfor.html
+What is good for the goose, as they say, is good for the gander.www.bartleby.com/59/3/whatsgoodfor.html

 As a result of those competitive pressures, many banks exited the business, some by going bankrupt, others by merging with larger institutions.
 The banking crisis of the 1980s enabled bankers and regulators to make further reforms, including greatly easing restrictions on branch banking and investment banking (securities) activities.
-In 1933, at the nadir of the Great Depression, commercial and investment banking activities, receiving deposits and making loans and underwriting securities offerings, respectively, were strictly separated by legislation usually called Glass-Steagall, after the congressional members who cooked it up.
+In 1933, at the nadir of the Great Depression, commercial (receiving deposits and making loans) and investment banking activities (underwriting securities offerings) were strictly separated by legislation usually called Glass-Steagall, after the congressional members who cooked it up.
 The gradual de facto erosion of Glass-Steagall in the late 1980s and 1990s (by means of bank holding companies and a sympathetic Federal Reserve) and its de jure elimination in 1999 allowed investment and commercial banks to merge and to engage in each other's activities.
 Due to those and other regulatory changes, usually called deregulation, and the decline of traditional banking, banks began to merge in large numbers, a process called consolidation, and began to enter into nonbanking financial activities, like insurance, a process called conglomeration.

 As Figure 10.4 "Number of FDIC commercial banks, year-end, 1980-2010" and Figure 10.5 "U.S. banks: return on equity, 1935-2010" show, consolidation and conglomeration have left the nation with fewer but larger and more profitable (and ostensibly more efficient) banks.
 Due to the demise of Glass-Steagall, conglomerate banks can now more easily tap economies of scope, the ability to use a single resource to supply numerous products or services.
 For example, banks can now use the information they create about borrowers to offer loans or securities underwriting and can use branches to schlep insurance.
 Consolidation has also allowed banks to diversify their risks geographically and to tap economies of scale.
 That is important because minimum efficient scale may have increased in recent decades due to the high initial costs of employing the latest and greatest computer and telecommunications technologies.
+Larger banks may be safer than smaller ones, ceteris paribus, because they have more diversified loan portfolios and more stable deposit bases.
+Unlike most small banks, large ones are not reliant on the economic fortunes of one city or company, or even one country or economic sector.